-Check for cracks, dents, or holes.
-Also check for loose or missing bolts.

-Check for contaminates such debris or oil/grease.
-Brake linings (where visible) should not be worn dangerously thin.
+- Check for cracks, dents, or holes.
+Also check for loose or missing bolts. - Brake linings (where visible) should not be worn dangerously thin.

 Brake Linings

 On some brake drums, there are openings where the brake linings can be seen from outside the drum.
 For this type of drum, check that a visible amount of brake lining is showing.